OSCELOT/MyMessages/README.md

 My Messages (version 2.3.3-q4.2018) is not recommended for Q4 2019 and SaaS 3800 (or higher) since Q4 2019 and SaaS 3800 uses Amazon Corretto 11.

-My Messages B2 will NOT work in Ultra (since B2s that have a non-system admin UX will not work in Ultra).
+My Messages B2 will NOT work in Ultra Experience (since B2s that have a non-system admin UX will not work in Ultra).

 The University of New Mexico is currently running unm-unmmymessages-q2-2019.war (version 2.3.3-q4.2018) on Blackboard Learn Q4 2018 CU 10 (Self Hosted).